jellyfishsh/Jellyfish-OS/README.md

 # Jellyfish-OS
-A compilation of tools constructed for my Arch OS
+A compilation of tools that will be included for my install of Arch.